Lanilor/Simple-Mods-Collection/README.md

 # Simple Mod Collection
 A collection of small mods for Rimworld

+## Configurable Texture Patch
+A selection of different legacy textures.
+You can choose which textures you want to use in the mod settings menu.

+Safe to add or remove to/from existing saves.
+No restart or reload required after changing a texture in the settings menu for maximum comfort.

 ## Plant Growth Sync
 This mod adds synchronization of plant groth in growing zones.
 So it equals little differences when a colonist only sows one part of a zone and then takes a break before finishing the rest or if single plants were eaten by an animal.
 The growth sync equals this slowly over time so that the whole zone can be harvested at the same time.
 (Or with larger differences after a few harvests.)